OVDEN13/NaninovelWeb/docs/support/index.md

 ## Developer Support

 ::: warn
-Developer support is limited to Naninovel-specific topics only.
+Developer support is limited to Naninovel-specific topics only and can be provided in either English or Russian languages.
 For anything Unity-related (build UIs with uGUI, setup addressable system, write C# scripts, etc) see the [information above](/support/#unity-support).
 :::

 To receive direct developer support join Naninovel Discord server ([discord.gg/BfkNqem](https://discord.gg/BfkNqem)) and register your copy of the asset using the following registration form: [naninovel.com/register](https://naninovel.com/register/).